tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : the largest name the server expects to support rounded up the nearest multiple of 16.
 If the server supports arbitrary wildcard names, it SHOULD set this value to
-256. Clients SHOULD reject ESNIConfig as invalid if maximum_name_length is greater than 256.
+256. Clients SHOULD reject ECHOConfig as invalid if maximum_name_length is greater than 256.

 extensions